FormidableLabs/monorepo-infra-experiments/pnpm-wireit/README.md

 ## Releases

-We use [changesets](https://github.com/changesets/changesets) to create changes, add to workspace CHANGELOG.md files, and publish.
-We automate the actual release of this package, but here are some manual steps in case you need to out-of-band do this:
+We use [changesets](https://github.com/changesets/changesets) to create package versions and publish them.

+### Using changsets

+Our official release path is to use automation to perform the actual publishing of our packages.
+The steps are to:

+1. A human developer adds a changeset.
+Ideally this is as a part of a PR that will have a version impact on a package.
+2. On merge of a PR our automation system opens a "Version Packages" PR.
+3. On merging the "Version Packages PR, the automation system publishes the packages.

+Here are more details:

 ### Add a changeset